ieee-aizustd/ieee-aizustd.github.io/_posts/2016-02-09-groupmeeting.markdown

 4. contact.markdown: contact page
 5. _post/file_name.markdown : post in news
 6. image/post_date/filename.jpg : folder consists of image, please organized as sub-folders

+Please check it carefully before make any commitments.
+The site still has **2 errors** as shown bellow, please ignore it:

+	[2016-02-09 21:07:25] ERROR `/css/landscape.css' not found.
+	[2016-02-09 21:07:25] ERROR `/css/portrait.css' not found.

+**Please understand that any further errors is not belong to the original repository.**